Skip to content

 Old-growth forests can be hard to come by on this young island.
 Stepping into a grove with lots of Koa trees is even more rare.
 This protected endemic species only grows in upper elevations with a perfect vortex of conditions: sufficient precipitation, neutral to acidic soil, and, of course, no recent lava flows.
 Koa also translates to brave, bold, or fearless. ‘Ōhiʻa Lehua are found throughout the islands, often embedded into barren lava fields, latching onto vertical walls, or even next to what were once massive lava lakes — they can close their pores to not absorb toxic gasses.
 Talk about risky behavior.

-DISCOVER THE UNDERGROUND SCENE.
+DISCOVER THE UNDERGROUND SCENE

 Underground rivers of molten lava flow during times of active eruptions.
 Forming when the exposed crust of a flow hardens, insulated lava carves its way into the ground.
 The eruption subsides and you’re left with an empty tube.
 Skylights are natural collapses giving glimpses of the lush world above.
 Let the spelunking begin.